Strengthening both your natural memory ability and your trained memory is the way to obtain the most powerful memory it is possible for you to have.

 So here is what I consider Rule #1:

-Instead, use mnemonics and memory systems.
+Instead, use mnemonics and memory systems (see below).

-Note - There is one exception to that rule.
-When using mnemonics and memory systems, it is helpful to use some repetition.
+Note: When using mnemonics and memory systems, it is helpful to use some repetition.
 Especially with complicated information, going back after one day and then after three days and quickly running through the mnemonic or system in your mind can really help solidify the material in long-term memory.

 Next, on to mnemonics...